 Do you rely on takeout, or skip meals or snack at night, then punish yourself for not losing weight?
-Our dietitians say these habits are counterproductive.
-Learn how to turn them around.
+Here’s how to turn these counterproductive habits around.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Making meals at home can be fast, easy and affordable.
 You’ll slash calories, sodium, sugar and saturated fat.
 “Your waistline, wallet and doctor will thank you,” says Anna Taylor, MS, RD, LD, CDE.